 “John is an excellent, super talented photographer!
 I trust when he is sent to events the photos will be consistent and on brand.
 That makes it hard to choose what pictures to use because they are all great.
 Highly recommended.”

 Stephanie Fleischer | Marketing Coordinator | City of Troy

-“John has been photographing our events and facilities for over a year and very quickly caught on to our needs.
+“John has been photographing our events and facilities since 2016 and very quickly caught on to our needs.
 He understands our audience and who we serve.
 With the variety of things I ask him to photograph, he always jumps in without hesitation and captures the best moments.”

 Alyssa Firth | Marketing Coordinator | City of Troy Recreation & Troy Public Library

 "John took the time to truly understand our needs long before the day of our photo shoot.
 He not only asked the right questions about lighting and background, but he sought to understand why we wanted the photos so he could produce the right shots.
 He is worth every penny we pay him."

 Doug Tietz | Former City Counsel Member | City of Troy